nomeata/haskell-via-sokoban/02-ho-datatypes.md

 drawCol = drawTileAt ? ?
 ```

-Now we are stuck: In the definition of `drawATiles`, we need to know the
+Now we are stuck: In the definition of `drawCol`, we need to know the
 current row and column number, but we do not have that!
 If we would write `n`
 (which maybe a perl programmer from the last century would try here), we would
 get an error about a variable being not in scope.
 And even if we somehow could
 access the `n` there, which one would it be – `draw21times` is run twice here!

 So the `helper` needs to pass down the `n` to `something`.
 And similarly,
-`drawRow` has to tell `drawCol` what row it should draw:
+`drawRow` has to tell `drawCol` what row it is part of:

 ```haskell